I/Q is a common way to represent message signals in modern communication systems.

 • fc is the carrier frequency in Hertz

-The rectangular form of modulation, often called I/Q Modulation, has become popular for certain technical reasons.
+The rectangular form of modulation, often called I/Q Modulation, is popular for certain technical reasons.

 In the rectangular modulation figure, the real baseband signals of I(t) and Q(t) are created (in some way) to contain all the information of message input m(t).
-(The polar R(t) and φ(t) also contain the information of m(t).)
-Because the carriers cos(ωc(t)) and sin(ωc(t)) are orthogonal functions, we use the terminology of quadrature modulation
+The polar R(t) and φ(t) also contain the information of m(t).
+Because the carriers cos(ωc(t)) and sin(ωc(t)) are orthogonal functions, NI uses the terminology of quadrature modulation:

 where